PattenUniversityOnlineEducation/slate/source/index.html.md

   -d '{...}'
 ```

-This endpoint change a course.
+This endpoint change a course enrollment status.

 ### HTTP Request